ARE2020-G6G7/accidentsAutoroutiers/index.md

 # Les accidents d'autoroute sur le territoire français

 Les autoroutes, maillages de voies rapides reliant toutes les zones d’un territoire entre elles, constituent aujourd’hui un réel dynamisme pour la mobilité des personnes en accroissement constante.
 Ces voies représentent de réelles avantages par son gain de temps pour les usagers et les bénéfices rapportés pour l’Etat.

 Or ces voies rapides ne sont pas sans défauts.
 Outre les coûts élevés, la sécurité des conducteurs est aussi un objectif majeur pour les services du réseau autoroutier.
 En effet, les accidents y sont fréquents, et ce, dû principalement à l’état et au comportement de l’individu.

-C'est pourquoi nous avons choisi de nous concentrer sur ces accidents d’autoroutes.
-Nous avons étudié ce phénomène afin de déterminer le temps maximal qu’un individu peut tenir  dès l'empreint de l’autoroute, compté donc comme point départ.
+Nous avons donc choisi de nous concentrer sur ces accidents d’autoroutes.
+Nous avons étudié ce phénomène dans le but de déterminer le temps maximal qu’un individu peut tenir  dès la prise de l’autoroute, compté donc comme point départ.
 Partant d’une hypothèse suggérant que l’absence de fatigue était bénéfique pour la conduite, nous avons fait varier cela pour pimenter notre étude.

 Cette étude a pu être simulé grâce à  plusieurs paramètres influents dont principalement le sommeil représentant la fatigue, mais aussi d’autres, secondaires, tel que l’alcoolémie ou le moment de la journée.
-Nous avons enfin testé ceci sur trois voies différenciables par leur vitesse,  pour modéliser les résultats dans un tableau.
+Nous avons enfin testé ceci sur trois voies différenciables par leur vitesse,  pour modéliser les résultats dans un graphique.

-Par conséquent, contrairement à nos attentes, les résultats que nous avons obtenu sont très nombreux et très précis.
-En effet, même avec un risque d’alcool assez élevé, les heures de conduite peuvent durer bien longtemps, et même aller jusqu’à la centaine si tous les aires de repos sont bien visités !
+Ainsi, contrairement à nos attentes, nous avons pu assister une augmentation presque démesurée des risques d’accidents allant même jusqu’au millier.
+Cette analyse est détaillé dans le paragraphe dédié à la présentation des choix.

-La morale: chérissez chaque aire de repos que vous croisez !
-Puis naviguez vers le bas pour découvrir en profondeur notre étude.
+A présent, nous vous invitons à naviguer vers le bas pour découvrir en profondeur notre étude.
+Bonne aventure !

 ## Highway accident on French territory

 Motorways, a mesh of expressways linking all areas of a territory together, constitute nowadays a real dynamism for the mobility of people, which is constantly increasing.
 These roads represent real advantages in terms of time savings for users and benefits for the State.

 However, these expressways are not without flaws.
 Besides the high costs, driver safety is also a major goal for the services of the motorway network.
 Accidents are frequent on motorways, mainly due to the condition and behaviour of the driver.

 Therefore, we have  chosen to focus on these motorway accidents.
 We have studied this phenomenon in order to determine the longest time a person can maintain as soon as he takes the motorway, counted as a starting point.
 Based on a assumption that suggests the absence of tiredness is beneficial for driving, we have varied this to spice up our work.

-This study has been simulated thanks to several influential factors, mainly sleep, which represents fatigue, but also other, secondary indicators, like the blood alcohol level or the time of day.
-Finally, we tested this on three tracks, differentiable by their speed, to model the outcomes in a board.
+This study could've been simulated thanks to several influential factors, mainly sleep, which represents fatigue, but also other, secondary indicators, like the blood alcohol level or the time of day.
+Finally, we tested this on three tracks, differentiable by their speed, to model the outcomes in a graph.

-Therefore, unlike our expectations, the results we found are very abundant and very accurate.
-Indeed, even with a pretty high risk of alcohol, driving hours can last quite a long time, and even go up to a hundred if all the rest areas are well visited!
+Therefore, unlike our expectations, we were able to witness an almost disproportionate increase in the risk of accidents, even reaching up to a thousand.
+This analysis is detailed in the paragraph dedicated to the presentation of the choices.

-The moral: treasure every rest area you come across!
-Then navigate down to discover our thorough studies.
+At this point, we invite you to navigate down to discover our study in deeper detail.
+Good luck!